-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 Best Active Noise Canceling: Sennheiser Momentum Wireless 3

-The Sennheiser Momentum Wireless 3 is a recent addition to the company's headphone lineup, replacing the previous Momentum Wireless.
-Fortunately, the Momentum Wireless 3 don't disappoint.
+The Sennheiser Momentum Wireless 3 are a recent addition to the company's headphone lineup, replacing the previous Momentum Wireless.
+Fortunately, the Momentum Wireless 3 don't disappoint as one of the best wireless headphones available.

 So let's start with the headlining feature: active noise cancelation (ANC).
 The Momentum Wireless 3 are up there with the big dogs.
 If I had to rank ANC performance, the Momentum Wireless would be in third place comfortably.
 Only being beaten by the Sony WH-1000XM3 (first), and Bose Noise Canceling Headphones 700 (second).
 The NCH 700 from Bose and the Momentum Wireless 3 are super close, though.
 The Momentum Wireless 3 are capable of blocking out nearly all low-end/bass noise and midrange noises.
 Like most other ANC headphones, the Momentum Wireless 3 struggles canceling out treble, but that's expected.
 The Momentum Wireless 3 suffers from very minimal wind noise as well.

 The headphone features an ambient sound mode that is enabled with a toggle on the left ear cup.
-The ambient sound mode of the Momentum Wireless 3 are the best we've heard so far rivaling our previous best the Bang & Olufsen H9i.
-It sounds very natural and true-to-life as if you weren't wearing headphones at all.
+The ambient sound mode of the Momentum Wireless 3 are the best we've heard so far rivaling our previous best, the Bang & Olufsen H9i.
+The ambient sound mode sounds very natural and true-to-life as if you weren't wearing headphones at all.
 By default, enabling ambient sound mode will pause your audio, but that can be adjusted with Sennheiser's smartphone app.
-Sound quality is excellent with the Momentum Wireless 3 with a neutral low- and mid-bass and slightly recessed upper-bass.
-The midrange as a whole is very even but recessed somewhat, and the treble is very smooth and neutral.
-The dynamic range is excellent, and soundstage is above average for an active noise canceling headphone.
+Sound quality is excellent with the Momentum Wireless 3.
+They sound a bit "bright", which means that they have an emphasis on the treble.
+Dynamic range is excellent, and soundstage is above average for active noise canceling headphones.

 Comfort is excellent, with no issues with ear fatigue or heaviness on the crown of the head.
 The ear cups and headband are super soft and comfortable; however, the ear cups do get warm after several hours of usage.
 In terms of battery life, the Momentum Wireless 3 are on the lower end with only 17 hours of battery life with ANC enabled.
-They charge over USB-C include a USB-C to USB-C cable in the box, along with a USB-C to USB-A adapter if you want to plug them into an older computer to charge.
+They charge over USB-C and include a USB-C to USB-C cable in the box, along with a USB-C to USB-A adapter if you want to plug them into an older computer to charge.

 Sennheiser Momentum Wireless 3